-In the event that a student receives an exposure of 50 mrem (0.5 mSv) or greater on any monthly radiation dosimetry report, or 100 mrem (1.0 mSv) or greater on any bimonthly radiation dosimetry report, or 150 mrem (1.5 mSv) or greater on any quarterly report, or an exposure that exceeds any of the occupational limits in N.J.A.C.
+\ In the event that a student receives an exposure of 50 mrem (0.5 mSv) or greater on any monthly radiation dosimetry report, or 100 mrem (1.0 mSv) or greater on any bimonthly radiation dosimetry report, or 150 mrem (1.5 mSv) or greater on any quarterly report, or an exposure that exceeds any of the occupational limits in N.J.A.C.
 7:28-6.1, the program shall begin an investigation with to find the cause and prevent recurrence of the exposure.
 The investigation report shall be completed within 30 calendar days of the program's receipt of notification of the exposure.
-This investigation report shall include any action to be taken to reduce unnecessary radiation exposure.
-The investigation report shall be given to the student and shall be maintained in the student's file.
+This investigation report shall be given to the student and shall be maintained in the student's file.
 If any of the occupational limits in N.J.A.C.
 7:28-6.1 is exceeded, a copy of the investigation report must be submitted to the Department.
-Within 90 calendar days of departure from the program, the program shall provide each student with a complete record of his or her radiation exposure history.
+Within 90 calendar days of he program the program, the program shall provide each student with a complete record of his or her radiation exposure history.